UOA-SE702-2022-Group-11/fitts-pizza/README.md

 ### Questionnaires

 The pre and post test questionnaires were significantly changed.
 The initial project plan involved a single comparison question based on an existing website design.
 Users would be asked to rank how well they thought the page applied to Fitts' Law, and to explain why.
-Ultimately this was changed as it was deemed too arbitrary and the qualitative evaluation would be too difficult to easily analyse for the scope of the project.
+Ultimately, this was changed as it was deemed too arbitrary, and the qualitative evaluation would be too difficult to easily analyse for the scope of the project.

 The modified questionnaires include an increased number of questions based on four different question types.
 There is also a greater focus on more quantitative data to allow for easier analysis of results.